BenWheatley/SwiftMapper/README.md

 This is a macOS project, because it's been far too long since I last made something for the desktop.

 Currently only knows about `way`a and `node`s, not `relation`s.
-Random hue for each way, nodes rendered (optionally) as black rings filled solid white.
+Random hue for each way, nodes rendered (optionally) as black rings filled solid white, unless they're in a known list of amenities in which case they get their own emoji-based string as a label.

 # Berlin public transit